zipmex/sbt-chisel-dep/README.md

       .aggregate(dependentProjects: _*)

+The arguments to `chisel.dependencies()` are a `Seq()` of tuples, where the first element of the tuple is the `ModuleID` to use for a library dependency on the subproject, and the second is the name of a subdirectory containing the dependency as an sbt (sub)project.

-By default, your project will use the Ivy/Maven artifacts as dependencies, but if you create `firrtl` and/or `chisel3` symlinks (or directories) in your top-level project directory, it will use direct SBT dependencies.
+By default, your project will use the Ivy/Maven artifacts (libraries) as dependencies, but if you create `firrtl` and/or `chisel3` symlinks (or directories) in your top-level project directory, it will use direct SBT subproject dependencies.

 You can confirm that the direct dependencies are working by entering the following into the SBT console: